dbebel/docs/pages/platform/public-cloud/editing_an_instance_in_control_panel/guide.en-ca.md

 >

 > [!success]
-> Flex instances allow resizing to higher or lower models with a single disk size.
+> Flex instances allow resizing to higher or lower models with a single disk size(50GB).
 >

 ## Requirements